Yoga Breathing Routine by Baba Ramdev - Yoga Pranayama, Kapalbhati and Its Technics Explained

 Also, the 8 pranayams or yoga breathing techniques have been dealt with individually below, each with an accompanying video clip.
 Though this clip has audio in hindi it will benefit the reader as he can see how exactly the visual corelates with the written explanation.

-Pranayam Explained & Practically Demonstrated By Swami Ramdev
+Pranayam Explained and Demonstrated By Swami Ramdev

-The 8 Yoga breathing Or Pranayam Techniques Explained
+The 8 Yoga breathing or Pranayam Techniques Explained

 Yoga breathing or pranayama can be done in any comfortable posture like padmasan or the lotus pose, sukhasan or sitting cross legged or even sitting on a chair.